 Calling all Résumé Writers!
-The second annual ROAR competition is open now!
+The third annual ROAR competition will be opening soon!

 Members and nonmembers can submit entries under one of the following categories: